Known as the man who turned the float world upside-down, Johnny Moult is the next waggler hero to be included in Jim Baxter's top 12.

 Here’s a few other things that separated Johnny from the pack:

-Johnny is one of the great Pete Warren’s favourite anglers who, in an article in Angling Star magazine (2004), he named as the angler he’d nominate above all others to catch a fish to save his life.
+In an article in Angling Star magazine (2004) the great Pete Warren named Johnny as the angler he’d nominate above all others to catch a fish to save his life.
 He reasoned that he could catch fish from anywhere and he had given so many top anglers some good hidings.
-"You could put him in any team and he’d come up with the goods every time", he added.
+"You could put him in any team and he’d come up with the goods every time," Pete added.

-Birmingham’s England International star, Ken Giles paid tribute to how Johnny gave the West Midland anglers plenty to think about when he took his porky method onto their local Severn at Stourport as early as the Sixties, a match mecca back then, saying: "I suppose it was Johnny Moult who finally persuaded the Midland anglers that the waggler could be a match-winning method.
-He visited the River Severn and caught fish on the waggler on pegs where you couldn’t normally catch anything".
+Birmingham’s England international star Ken Giles paid tribute to how Johnny gave the West Midland anglers plenty to think about when he took his porky method onto their local Severn at Stourport as early as the 1960s, a match mecca back then.
+Ken said, "I suppose it was Johnny Moult who finally persuaded the Midland anglers that the waggler could be a match-winning method.
+He visited the River Severn and caught fish on the waggler on pegs where you couldn’t normally catch anything."

 "Something just happened one day, like things do in fishing, which was like striking gold.
 I had always dragged the tackle a yard back after casting to keep a tight line.
 Until the line is released (when fishing bottom-only) the float will stay submerged against the flow.
 On this occasion I delayed releasing the line and kept the float buried.
 When I finally gave line and the float reappeared it went under again and I had a fish on.
 I developed this delaying tactic into a countdown system.
 I couldn’t explain why it worked but it did and sometimes the float would never come up at all.
 Maybe it could be likened to holding back with a stick float."